2 Kings 3

 Notes

-Jehoshaphat's reply, "I am as you are, my people are your people, my horses are your horses," is nearly identical to his words in 1 Kings 22:4 when he joined Ahab in the ill-fated campaign against Ramoth-gilead.
-The repetition suggests a pattern: Jehoshaphat, though a godly king, was too willing to ally with the wicked house of Ahab.
+Jehoshaphat's reply, "I am as you are, my people are your people, my horses are your horses," is nearly identical to his words in 1 Kings 22:4 when he joined Ahab in the failed campaign against Ramoth-gilead.
+The repetition suggests a pattern: Jehoshaphat, though a godly king, was too willing to ally himself with the house of Ahab.
 The Chronicler explicitly condemns him for this (2 Chronicles 19:2).

 אֲהָהּ ("alas") -- This exclamation from Jehoram reveals his fatalism and despair.
 Rather than seeking the LORD in prayer, his instinct is to blame God for their predicament.
-Jehoshaphat's response provides a sharp contrast: he immediately asks for a prophet.
+Jehoshaphat's response provides a clear contrast: he immediately asks for a prophet.

 Elisha's Prophecy and the Water (vv.
 13-20)